No results for ""

 To learn more about how resources are structured within custom role policies, read Custom role concepts.

+When you create a policy statement using the advanced editor, you specify resources in JSON.
 LaunchDarkly uses a resource specifier syntax to name resources or collections of resources.
 This is a precise, flexible taxonomy that lets you identify and control any resource in your LaunchDarkly account.

 The example above shows two tags separated by a comma.
 Tags are optional.
 It also shows a property-based selector.
 If you don't need to use any tags or selectors, you can omit the semicolon (;) and all content following.

-Name scoped resources by using the resource syntax structure depicted below:
+You can name scoped resources by using the resource syntax structure depicted below:

 In the example above, proj/*:includes all named projects in the list of results. env/*: includes all environments in the list of results. flag/*: includes all flags in the list of results.
 This example will return very broad results because of how comprehensive its permissions are.